-Belonging to that community enables frequent opportunities for networking and collaboration, including attending some of our scientific review meetings of over 100 researchers.
+Belonging to that community enables frequent opportunities for networking and collaboration, including attending some of our scientific review meetings involving hundreds of battery researchers.

-Faraday Institution Research Fellows have access to a wide range of battery-related training courses such as these.
-We are planning to develop a more comprehensive catalogue of courses.
+Faraday Institution Research Fellows have access to a wide range of battery-related training courses, including Faraday Masterclasses and Faraday TECH.
 Additionally, a mentoring programme is being launched to further support career progression and achievement.

 Our projects are fast paced and tackle real-world challenges.
 That’s why we need to harness the skills of a dynamic and ambitious group of early career researchers.

-Our member universities are hiring around 80 post-doctoral research fellows over the autumn of 2019 and early 2020 to work on our five new research projects.
+Our member universities are still hiring post-doctoral research fellows and PhD researchers to work on the five new Faraday Institution research projects that were launched in September 2019.
 Keep up to date with the latest job vacancies being advertised.
 Read more...

 We encourage early career researchers that have made a discovery on a Faraday Institution or closely related project and want to follow that discovery through to commercial reality the opportunity to do so.
 Read more about our entrepreneurial fellowships.
 The first four to be awarded are:

-• Dr Ola Hekselman (Department of Materials, Imperial College London), Solveteq – Sustainable Lead Recycling.
+• Ola Hekselman (Department of Materials, Imperial College London), Solveteq – Sustainable Lead Recycling.

 • Jack Nicholas and Tsun Holt Wong (University of Oxford), Qdot – Cutting Edge Heat Transfer Technology.